slakbal/laravel-gdpr-nullify/README.md

 $user->nullify();
 ```

-In the example, the `name` and `email` fields will be filled with random characters in the length of the database field.
+In the example, the `name` and `email` fields will be filled with random characters in the length of the database fields.

 ## Dependency